Traffic Ticket FAQFormer Traffic Court Judge Fighting For You

 Yes, you may be able to remove up to four points from your driving record by completing a DMV-approved course called the Point and Insurance Reduction Program.

-How long do points stay on my record?
+How long will a conviction/accident remain on my record?

 My license has been suspended for accumulating too many points.
 How can I get it back?